undergroundwires/bump-everywhere/README.md

     # (Optional) Default: ${{ github.repository  }}
     repository: ''

-    # Name of the user who'll commit the changelog, e.g. bot-user
+    # Name of the user who will do the bump commit
     # (Optional) Default: ${{ github.actor }}
     user: ''

+    # Commit message that will be used in the bump commit
+    # (Optional) Default: ⬆️ bumped to {{version}}
+    commit-message: ''

     # Personal access token (PAT) used to clone & push to the repository.
     # If you use default, it'll not trigger other actions, but your own PAT then it triggers new actions